 Proper site grading directs surface water away from building foundations and walls.
 The steeper the slope away from the building, the better the water will drain.
 Slabs and crawlspaces should always be above the surrounding grade.
 Basement floors should be higher than the surrounding drainage system.
 Driveways, garage slabs, patios, stoops, and walkways should all drain away from the structure.
 See EEBA's Water Management Guide (Lstiburek 2003) for more information.
-Additional information on moisture management is also available in the Designers has been building the structure.
+Additional information on moisture management is also available in the Designers chapter.